 All of us Oregon coast divers have seen urchin barrens and diminishing kelp forests at favorite Oregon coast dive sites.
-It is tragic and happening quite rapidly, with some kelp forests already eaten to extinction by purple urchins - Northern California has lost 90% of their kelp forests according to ReefCheck.org - Oregon would be wise to preserve before urchin barrens take over.
+It is tragic and happening quite rapidly, with some kelp forests already predated to extinction - Northern California has lost 90% of their kelp forests according to ReefCheck.org - Oregon would be wise to preserve before urchin barrens take over.